danifranco/EM_domain_adaptation/README.md

 This repository contains the code to reproduce the methods described in the publication entitled "Deep learning based domain adaptation for mitochondria segmentation on EM volumes".

-For the code and detailed instructions of the four different implemented strategies is available here:
+The code and detailed instructions of the four different implemented strategies are available in the following links:

 - [Style-transfer based domain adaptation](CUT).
 - [Self-supervised learning (SSL) based domain adpation](SSL).